My shopping cart

 We know our littlest learners can code, but why is it important to introduce coding in elementary school?
 Think of learning to code as learning another language – you’re learning to communicate with technology, after all.
 The earlier coding is introduced, the easier it is to become fluent!
 What’s more, younger students are found to be more receptive to learning new things and find it easier to pick up new concepts.

 We have the perfect curriculum and technology to start coding with younger learners!
-Let’s explore Sphero indi (a robot designed for early learners) and three of our all-inclusive STEAM programs: Rockin’ Robots, Scratch Camp and Discover Robotics & Programming I.
+Let’s explore Sphero indi (a robot designed for early learners) and three of our all-inclusive STEAM programs: Rockin’ Robots and Scratch Camp.

 Rockin’ Robots is the perfect harmony of coding and music as learners begin their coding STEAMventure with a Sphero indi robot!
 They explore step-by-step coding principles to solve maze challenges and practice coding to well-known musical songs.
 Watch imaginations shine as learners integrate art, music, coding and engineering to design their own musical courses for Sphero indi.